 THREE DEITIES OF JAGANNATH TEMPLE

-Different meanings have been attributed to the deities by various sects and schools of thought which may be classified in a nonexhaustive manner only:
+Different meanings have been attributed to the three Deities, by various sects and schools of thought, have been classified below:

 Lord Balabhadra Goddess Subhadra Lord Jagannath